-The following sections describe the typical project milestones for a power plant project.
+The following sections describe the typical project milestones for a Project.

 4.1 Contracting and the Energy Commission

 The involvement of an Energy Commission DCBO begins with the STEP Division's selection process and the subsequent third-party beneficiary clause included in the contracting documents drafted by the selected DCBO and the project owner.